When pregnancy tests actually work

 Pregnancy test timing after ovulation

 If you know ovulation timing, the calculator can turn that date into an earliest test date and a more reliable test date.
-This is helpful when you want a clear timing window instead of guessing.
+This is helpful when you want a clear timing window instead of guessing, especially if you want to compare the estimate with the implantation calculator first.

 Missed period